hugl2030/electron-microscopy-training/src/STEM.md

      <img src="img/STEM/STEM-alignment-a5-reevaluate.jpg" alt="A5 reevaluate in Tableau" width="500">

-   - Go to `C1A1` taba and run the iteration again until you satisfy the target values below
+   - Go to `C1A1` tab and run the iteration again until you satisfy the target values below

    **Target values (STEM Probe Corrector):**